 Maltese St. Martins Cake

-250 grams dates chopped
+250 grams dates chopped200 ml boiling water

 125 grams self raising flour